illusiOxd/CSharpSystemResourcesControl/README.md

 # System Resources Control

 System Resources Control is a console-based application written in C#.
-It provides detailed information and monitoring capabilities for system resources, including CPU and GPU, along with a CPU benchmarking tool.
+It provides detailed information and monitoring capabilities for system resources, including CPU, GPU, RAM, and storage devices, along with a CPU benchmarking tool.

 ## Features